hop4rt/zonframework/CONTRIBUTING.md

 contributors a chance to resolve the vulnerability and issue a new release prior to any public exposure; this helps protect Zend Framework users and provides them with a chance to upgrade and/or update in order to protect their applications.

-For sensitive email communications, please use [our PGP key](http://framework.zend.com/zf-security-pgp-key.asc).